yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/D-Link/DSL-502T.rst

 ||20F000-20F007 ||Checksum made with TICHKSUM (8 bytes=16 hex chars) ||

-The new OpenWRT firmware is organised like this:
+The new OpenWRT firmware is much better at space saving:
 ||||<style="text-align: center;">'''OpenWRT firmware mapping''' ||
 ||0 - x ||Kernel ||
 ||x - eof ||SquashFS ||

-As you can see, the OpenWRT firmware does not have a header or checksum and has no space wasted by having fixed/padded partition lengths.

-For OpenWRT to boot we must find out where the kernel and filesystem boundaries are and save these into the routers configuration.
+Consequently our filesystem/kernel boundaries will be different to those of the D-Link firmware: For OpenWRT to boot we must find out where the new firmwares kernel and filesystem boundaries are and save these into the routers configuration.

 Just grab a hex editor such as ghex2 (linux) or xvi (windows), open up the firmware and search for the hsq or hsqs this represents the start of the squashFS. (i.e. sqsh for big endian or hsqs for little endian processors)